Saturday, January 26, 2013

 "Our personal devotion reminds us to be positive and to go on with our lives; improve and make it better; serve others; love unconditionally, and become a guiding light."

-The Minor Basilica of the Black Nazarene is the place of "Nuestro Padre Jesus Nazareno" in Spanish or "Our Father Jesus the Nazarene" in English and in the Filipino Language called "Mahal na Poong Nazareno".
-It is considered as one of the most venerated holy images of the Christ Jesus in the Philippines and was brought to Manila via Mexico by the Spanish Authorities during its occupation in the country.
+The Minor Basilica of the Black Nazarene is the place of "Nuestro Padre Jesus Nazareno" in Spanish or "Our Father Jesus the Nazarene" in English and in the Filipino Language called "Mahal na Poong Nazareno."
+It is considered one of the most venerated holy images of Christ Jesus in the Philippines.
+Spanish Authorities brought it to Manila via Mexico during its occupation.

-Since then, there are various theories with regards to the color of the image which is unique and black in color.
-Though there is no official story as to how it got its color, the image has attracted millions of Filipinos not mainly because of its uniqueness, but because of the personal spiritual experiences of the devotees.
+Since then, there have been various theories regarding the color of the image, which is unique and black.
+Though there is no official story about how it got its color, the idea has attracted millions of Filipinos not mainly because of its uniqueness but because of the personal spiritual experiences of the devotees.

-Many people have shared their testimonials about answered prayers and special intentions and that's how the church became a popular pilgrimage site among Filipino Christians.
-Throughout the years, people may change and almost everything in its surroundings may have changed, but the image remains to be the icon of faith to the devoted Filipino Christians.
+Many people have shared their testimonials about answered prayers and special intentions, and that's how the church became a popular pilgrimage site among Filipino Christians.
+Throughout the years, people may change, and almost everything in its surroundings may have changed, but the image remains the icon of faith to devoted Filipino Christians.

-It was just a few years ago when I have been in the shrine of the Black Nazarene.
-There are several times that I have celebrated the mass and have venerated before the holy image of the Black Nazarene on Friday.
-I have made petitions or special requests that have been granted and it is a blessing from God.
+It was just a few years ago when I was in the Black Nazarene shrine.
+Several times, I have celebrated the mass and have venerated before the holy image of the Black Nazarene on Friday.
+I have made petitions or special requests that have been granted, which is a blessing from God.

-On this day, I've got the chance to visit Quiapo church and celebrate the feast of the Black Nazarene for the first time.
-Light rain showered upon us while entering the church but it's still a blessing.
-It was a great devotional experience as I have strengthened my faith and expressed my spiritual vow.
+On this day, I got the chance to visit Quiapo church and celebrate the feast of the Black Nazarene for the first time.
+Light rain showered upon us while entering the church, but it was still a blessing.
+It was a tremendous devotional experience as I strengthened my faith and expressed my spiritual vow.

-There's a long procession of the replica of the Black Nazarene around the streets of Manila and it is flocked by more than a million devotees who tried to reach out to the holy image.
-Special cloths with a printed image of the Nazarene are being rubbed in the image and it is believed to bring a miracle or a blessing.
-I have never seen it personally but I want to witness the scenario even once in a lifetime.
+There's a long procession of the replica of the Black Nazarene around the streets of Manila, and it is flocked by more than a million devotees who tried to reach out to the divine image.
+Unique clothes with a printed image of the Nazarene are rubbed in the image, which is believed to bring a miracle or a blessing.
+I have never seen it personally, but I want to witness the scenario even once in a lifetime.

-Our personal devotion reminds us to be positive and to go on with our lives; improve and make them better; serve others; love unconditionally, and become a guiding light.
+Our devotion reminds us to be positive and continue our lives; improve and make them better; serve others; love unconditionally; and become a guiding light.

 © 2013 Del Cusay